Working Papers

 Cheruvu, Sivaram, “Do Court Presidents compromise Judicial Impartiality?
 Evidence from the European Court of Justice,'' Under Review [PDF]

-Cheruvu, Sivaram and Jay N. Krehbiel, “Do Domestic Courts Gain Public Support by Challenging International Courts?'', Under Review [PDF]
+Cheruvu, Sivaram and Jay N. Krehbiel, “Do Domestic Courts Gain Public Support by Challenging International Courts?'', Revise and Resubmit at the American Journal of Political Science [PDF]

 Cheruvu, Sivaram and Jay N. Krehbiel, “Do International Court Rulings Affect Public Support for International Organizations?'', Under Review [PDF]

 Cheruvu, Sivaram, Joshua Fjelstul, Silje Synnøve Lyder Hermansen and Daniel Naurin, “How Do Merit Commissions affect Judicial Behavior?
-Evidence from the Court of Justice of the European Union”, Under Review [PDF]
+Evidence from the Court of Justice of the European Union”, Revise and Resubmit at the Journal of Law, Economics & Organization [PDF]

 Cheruvu, Sivaram, “Do Legislative Agenda-Setters Constrain Judicial Decision-making?
 Evidence from the European Union”, Under Review [PDF]

-Cheruvu, Sivaram and Jay N. Krehbiel, “Do Politicized Domestic Courts Undermine Public Support for International Law?”, Under Review [PDF]
+Cheruvu, Sivaram and Jay N. Krehbiel, “Do Politicized Domestic Courts Undermine Public Support for International Law?”, Revise and Resubmit at the European Journal of Political Research [PDF]

 Cheruvu Sivaram and Tommaso Pavone, “The Politics of Intercurrence: Political Cleavages and Lawfare in the European Union”

 Cheruvu, Sivaram and Thalia Gerzso, “How do Domestic Legal Institutions affect Public Support for Judicial Power?
-Evidence from Sub-Saharan Africa”, Under Review [PDF]
+Evidence from Sub-Saharan Africa” [PDF]

 Cheruvu, Sivaram and Jeffrey Ziegler, “How Much Influence do Opinion-Writers have on Per Curiam Courts?
-Uncovering Author Drift in Written Decisions at the European Court of Justice'', Under Review
+Uncovering Author Drift in Written Decisions at the European Court of Justice'', Revise and Resubmit at the Journal of Law and Courts

 [PDF]